ChristianSB89/vegvisir-wiki/README.md

 ## First and foremost

+For the time being I'm not thinking design yet, just using a lot of borders to do some quick and easy layout planning.

+##### The content

 The stories are not written yet.
 This site will act as a memory bank where ideas and background stories will be stored.
 Might even call this a reference site for the writer.